QUESTION

 Explanation

-Statement 1 is correct: The Narmada River flows through a linear rift valley formed due to faulting, which directs its course westward toward the Arabian Sea.
+Statement 1 is correct: The Narmada River flows through a linear rift valley, formed due to faulting and subsidence between two upland regions — the Vindhya Range (north) and the Satpura Range (south).
+This tectonic feature directs the river’s flow toward the west.

 Trusted by 2L aspirants